ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    arg1 is: 2
 ```

-Up until ruby 2.6 you can wrap keyword arguments with curly braces with no issues.
+Up until Ruby 2.6 you can wrap keyword arguments with curly braces with no issues.
 Ruby will deconstruct the hash into keyword arguments transparently:

 ```ruby
 # ruby 2.6.3